Approximate Equivariance in Reinforcement Learning: EXPERIMENTS

 \paragraph{Models} For the continuous control tasks, we implement an approximately equivariant($\texttt{ApproxEquiv}$) version of a SOTA image-based RL algorithm DrQv2 \citep{yarats2021mastering}.
 We compare with exactly equivariant ($\texttt{ExactEquiv}$) and non equivariant ($\texttt{NonEquiv}$) versions of the same architecture.
-We largely use the hyperparameters from \cite{yarats2021mastering}, but reduce the latent dimension for more tractable computation for all methods.
-We also compare against a approximately equivariant model, Residual Pathway Priors (RPP) \citep{finzi2021residual}, and extend it to the DrQv2 architecture.
-As mentioned in the original paper, we find that RPP is somewhat sensitive to the speed $\tau$ of the critic moving average, and had to reduce its value for $\texttt{Acrobot}$ and $\texttt{BallInCup}$ for stability.
+We largely use the hyperparameters from \cite{yarats2021mastering} but reduce the latent dimension for more tractable computation for all methods.
+We also compare against an approximately equivariant model, Residual Pathway Priors (RPP) \citep{finzi2021residual}, and a self-supervised symmmetry-aware model, SiT \citep{weissenbacher2024sit}.
+We extend RPP to the DrQv2 architecture by using RPP layers in the encoder, policy, and critics.
+We find that RPP is somewhat sensitive to the speed $\tau$ of the critic moving average (as mentioned in the original paper), and had to reduce its value for $\texttt{Acrobot}$ and $\texttt{BallInCup}$ for stability.
+We also extend SiT to the DrQv2 architecture by using an SiT as the encoder and standard MLPs for the policy and critics.
+Although we adapted the code from the official SiT implementation, we were unable to modify the input image sizes and had to use the image size used in the original paper (64px).

 \paragraph{Results}